How the Pay As You Earn system works – an employer's perspective

 The Employment Allowance is targeted at smaller employers, so your employer's Class 1 NIC liabilities must have been less than £100,000 in the previous tax year.

-Employers whose employees are all either under 21 or apprentices under 25 do not need to pay employer’s NIC anyway, so do not need to claim the Employment Allowance.
+Employers whose employees are all either under 21 or apprentices under 25 or veterans, do not need to pay employer’s NIC anyway, so do not need to claim the Employment Allowance.

 How does it work?

-The allowance is given as a credit to reduce the employer’s National Insurance contributions actually payable, up to a maximum of £4,000 over the whole tax year.
-This means an employer could pay their employee anything up to about £725 per week in total in 2021/22 (around £37,700 per annum) and will have no employers NIC to pay as the liability comes under the £4,000 allowance.
+The allowance is given as a credit to reduce the employer’s National Insurance contributions actually payable, up to a maximum of £5,000 over the whole tax year.
+This means an employer could pay their employee anything up to about £830 per week in total in 2023/24 (around £43,000 per annum) and will have no employers NIC to pay as the liability comes under the £5,000 allowance.
+(Alternatively, an employer could employ four full-time employees on the NLW without paying employer NICs.)

-Note that any employer’s NIC above £4,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay over no employer’s NIC for the first 10 ‘payment’ months of the tax year (or first three quarters if you are a quarterly payer) and £500 in total over months 11 and 12 (or in the final quarter).
+Note that any employer’s NIC above £5,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay over no employer’s NIC for the first 11 ‘payment’ months of the tax year (or first three quarters if you are a quarterly payer) and £100 in total over month 12 (or in the final quarter).

 How do employers claim it?